dcasadevall/tabletop-combat-helper/README.md

 If you want to modify / add to maps and units, you can download the content from http://dcasadevall.com/apps/tabletop-combat-helper-content.
 Checkout this repository somewhere on your local drive, then create a symbolic link to tabletop-combat-helper-content/Content in Assets/Content.

+Now go to Window -> Asset Management -> Addressables and select "Play Mode Script -> Fast Mode".
 This allows you to play in the editor without having to download assets from the remote server, as well as modify the list of units / maps and add to them for quick iteration.

-Note that if you build to device, the local content will not be used.
+This also allows you to use the map editor to modify the maps stored under the Content/ directory.

+Note that you will need to create a content build / upload to your own content url before seeing the existing changes outside of the Unity Editor (on device).
 For that, refer to Method C.

 ### Method C: Building your own content